The Best and Worst Drinks for People With Diabetes

 Drinks for people with type 2 diabetes

-Choosing the right diabetic drinks is as important as choosing the right foods, and it isn’t always simple.
+Choosing the right drinks for people with diabetes is as important as choosing the right foods, and it isn’t always simple.
 Is coffee helpful or harmful to insulin resistance?
 Does zero-calorie diet soda affect your blood sugar?
-Some recent studies may only add to the confusion.
+Some studies may only add to the confusion.
 We reviewed the research and then asked three top registered dietitians, who are also certified diabetes educators, what they tell their clients about seven everyday drinks for people with diabetes.
 Here’s what to know before you sip.

 Drink more: Water

 How much: Experts recommend six to nine 8-ounce glasses of water per day for women and slightly more for men.
 You’ll get some of this precious fluid from fruit and vegetables and other fluids, but not all of it.
-“If you’re not in the water habit, have a glass before each meal,” recommends Constance Brown-Riggs, RD, a certified diabetes educator in Massapequa, NY, past spokesperson for the Academy of Nutrition and Dietetics and author of The African American Guide to Living Well with Diabetes.
+“If you’re not in the water habit, have a glass before each meal,” recommends registered dietitian Constance Brown-Riggs, a certified diabetes educator in Massapequa, New York, past spokesperson for the Academy of Nutrition and Dietetics and author of The African American Guide to Living Well with Diabetes.
 “After a few weeks, add a glass at meals too.”
 If you’re already meeting your water targets, there’s no need to push it further.
+(Drinking enough water is one way to avoid summer complications for diabetics– make sure you know all the precautions.)

 Drink more: Milk

 How much: Experts recommend eating two to three daily servings of dairy products, including low-fat or fat-free milk.
 Milk does contain carbohydrates so remember to factor in 12 grams of carbohydrate for every 8-ounce glass.
-“Drink milk with a meal so your body can handle the natural rise in blood sugar that happens when we eat carbohydrates,” says Angela Ginn, RD, a certified diabetes educator and nutrition education coordinator at the University of Maryland’s Center for Diabetes and Endocrinology in Baltimore, MD.
-Discover the everyday habits that could be ruining your diabetes control.
+“Drink milk with a meal so your body can handle the natural rise in blood sugar that happens when we eat carbohydrates,” says registered dietitian Angela Ginn, a certified diabetes educator and nutrition education coordinator at the University of Maryland’s Center for Diabetes and Endocrinology in Baltimore, MD.
+(Discover the everyday habits that could be ruining your diabetes control.)

 Drink more: Tea